jeremytammik/tbc/a/1953_rst_rex.md

 It has its own number of bars and of course it will have its own distribution path which is the source rebar’s distribution path.

-`RebarContainer` is just storing a list of RebarContainerItems without masintaining any relations between them.
+`RebarContainer` is just storing a list of RebarContainerItems without maintaining any relations between them.

 **Response:** Appreciate those comments;
 indeed, they are very deep insights about question 1.